 - Employees are trained at their jobsite using on-the-job mentors (instead of in a classroom)

 All of these experiential learning examples focus on learning by doing instead of passive learning models.
-They can be applied to many different fields and industries, making them an invaluable part of an overall workplace training program.
+They can be applied to many different fields and industries, making them an invaluable part of your overall workplace training program.

 What’s the importance of experiential learning?